 If you are coming from the United States, you are required to have a nationwide FBI fingerprint background check for all people applying for temporary residency.
 This document must also be apostilled.

 If you can supply the documents noted above, and have enough income, the only reason that your application for temporary residency can be rejected is if there is a problem with the criminal background check.

 In summary, you must be able to sustain your lifestyle and not have a criminal background.
 If you don't meet these requirements, you won't legally be allowed to stay in Costa Rica for more than 90 days at a time.

 Once you obtain Temporary Residency, you will be enrolled in Costa Rica's national healthcare system, Caja, and required to make monthly payments.
-The amount will vary with each individuals financial situation and residency application category selected (retiree, investor, etc.) For us, it looks to be in the $70 per month, per person range.
+The amount will vary with each individuals financial situation and residency application category selected (retiree, investor, etc.) For us, it looks to be in the $50-100 range per month for two people.

 You will also be required to start monthly deposits of at least $1000 USD into a Costa Rican bank.
 You may deposit this is USD or Colones.
-You are not required to direct deposit Social Security income straight into a Costa Rican bank but can instead wire transfer, deposit cash or check.
+You are not required to direct deposit Social Security income straight into a Costa Rican bank but can instead wire transfer or deposit cash.

 After three years, the Costa Rican Government will verify that you have met all of the temporary residency requirements, including reviewing proof of income during the temporary phase and that this income has been received into a Costa Rican bank.